seed-rs/seed/README.md

 And wasm-bindgen:
 `cargo +nightly install wasm-bindgen-cli`

-To start, either clone [This quickstart repo](https://github.com/David-OConnor/rebar-quickstart) or create a new lib with Cargo:
+To start, either clone [This quickstart repo](https://github.com/David-OConnor/seed-quickstart) or create a new lib with Cargo:
 `cargo new --lib appname`

+Here and everywhere it appears in this guide, `appname` refers to the name of your app.

 You need an Html file that loads your app's compiled module, and provides a div with id to load the framework into.
 It also needs the following code to load your WASM module -